Electroshock: Applications Of Electroconvulsive Therapy

 Electroshock is a second-line treatment for bipolar disorder, both for depressive and manic episodes, which are characterized by a prolonged state of excessive euphoria and arousal.
 It is particularly applied in bipolar patients who present long-lasting manic episodes.

-You may be interested: Psychology of Motherhood
+You may be interested: The Negative Effects of Self-medication

 3. Catatonia